A detailed description of Silent Retreats

 your intuition about what is right for you in each moment.
 There will

-be times when we will be gathering for meditations and meals, but again
+be times when we will be gathering for Pure Meditation and meals, but

 we'd encourage you to follow you intuition if you feel to do something